roadwarriorslive/Pipulate/README.md

 size, making it easier to run, and much more enticing to get you to go in and customize it to your own purposes -- whether you're already a Python programmer or not.
-The funny thing here is that now that Jupyter Notebook exists, Python, and the whole coding thing is lots more accessible to non-technical folks who need these sort of data manipulation abilities the most... scientists!
-It's a bandwagon that marketers would do well for themselves to jump onto.
+The funny thing here is that now that Jupyter Notebook exists, Python, and the whole coding thing is lots more accessible to non-technical folks -- like scientists!
+Anyone who needs to manipulate a lot of data as part of their job would do well for themselves to consider jumping onto the Anaconda, Jupyter Notebook and Python bandwagon.
+Pipulate will help you make that jump.

 ## Next Steps